 Earlier this year, new research from Monash University highlighted the tremendous effect that some common food processing techniques can have on the FODMAP content of food.
-These are very useful “tricks” to know when preparing of choosing foods.
-They allow you to lower the content of some foods that otherwise would be out of a low FODMAP diet (at least during the elimination phase) and increase the variety of your diet.
+These are very useful “tricks” to know when preparing or choosing foods.
+Indeed, they allow you to lower the content of some foods that otherwise would be excluded on a low FODMAP diet, and increase variety in your diet.

-5 Ways to Lower the FODMAP content of some high-FODMAP foods:
+5 Ways to Lower the FODMAP Content of Foods

 1. Boiling and straining

 One important characteristic of FODMAPs is that they are water-soluble.
 Consequently, they leach out in the water every time you boil and strain certain foods.
 The research study showed that boiling dried red lentils and kidney beans decreased the FODMAP content progressively for every 5 minutes of boiling for up to 30 minutes.
 Straining the boiled legumes reduced it even more.